NetCordDev/NetCord/Documentation/guides/http-events/http-interactions.md

 # Handling HTTP Interactions with ASP.NET Core

 This guide shows you how to receive and handle Discord interactions, such as slash commands and button clicks, through HTTP requests using the [NetCord.Hosting.AspNetCore](https://www.nuget.org/packages/NetCord.Hosting.AspNetCore) package.
-This package integrates with [NetCord.Hosting.Services](https://www.nuget.org/packages/NetCord.Hosting.Services) to handle these HTTP interactions in C# easily.
-You can also implement your own @NetCord.Hosting.IHttpInteractionHandler to handle HTTP interactions manually, giving you full control over your bot's behavior.
+This package integrates with [NetCord.Hosting.Services](https://www.nuget.org/packages/NetCord.Hosting.Services) to easily handle these HTTP interactions in C#.
+You can also implement your own @NetCord.Hosting.IHttpInteractionHandler to intercept every incoming interaction, giving you full control over your bot's behavior.

 ## Required Dependencies